 The Vision Care Technology program provides technical training in the field of Ophthalmology and Optometry.
-Skills will include but are not limited to training in taking patient history, vision assessment, manifest refractions in plus and minus cylinder, diagnostic tests such as color vision, eye muscle tests, a field of vision tests, A-Scans and ophthalmic photography.
+Skills will include but are not limited to patient history, vision assessment, manifest refractions (plus and minus cylinder), color vision, eye muscle assessments, the field of vision, A-Scans, ophthalmic photography, and surgical skills.

 The Vision Care Technology program is accredited by the International Council of Accreditation (ICA).
 For more information click here.

 International Council of Accreditation (ICA) contact information:

 2025 Woodlane Drive, St. Paul, MN 55125

 International Joint Commission on Allied Health Personnel in Ophthalmology (IJCAHPO) contact information: